siddhi-io/katacoda-scenarios/siddhi-deployment/stateful-deployment/step2.md

 ### Validate the environment

-To ensure that all necessary pods and persistence volume in the cluster are available, run the following commands.
+To ensure that all necessary pods and persistence volume are available in the cluster, execute the following commands.

 `kubectl get pods`{{execute}}